Here is Dunlop’s tyre marking explanation page

 As such you can do your own research and decide which tyre construction suits your riding style – IMHO radial gives sharper handling but a much firmer ride.

-Lastly it is definitely NOT RECOMMENDED to mix the two tyre constructions, they are still offered OEM on some bikes (eg. choppers) and interestingly in the early days sometimes racers actually did just that.
-Just as the Yamahas R1 wasn’t simply about pure power, this just goes to reinforce how the most important factor in motorcycling racing as to how a rider can get the best out of the machinery.
+Lastly although it is generally NOT RECOMMENDED to mix the two tyre constructions, they are still offered OEM on some bikes (eg. choppers) and interestingly in the early days sometimes racers did just that.
+Just as the Yamahas R1 wasn’t simply about pure power, this just goes to reinforce an important factor in motorcycling racing as to how a rider can get the best out of the machinery.
 Never black & white.

 Need to do homework

-One of the complexities when searching manufacturer or retailer sites is that they do not always recognise the different generations of bike or even the bike full stop!
+One of the complexities we have is that manufacturer or retailer sites do not always recognise the different generations of bike or even the bike full stop!

 For example when searching (Nov 2020) www.bridgestone.co.uk and choosing the GPz900rR you cannot select a year, and the only tyres returned as suitable are the BT45 with no listings at all for the either the BT46 or the BT016, despite these being available in Australia for both 1st & 2nd gen bikes.
 So if a major manufacturer from a major country can’t get be bothered to get their online site right for our bikes – that gives insight into the challenges of hunting down tyres!